Seattle Newspaper for the People by the People

 Seattle Proposition 1 – Seattle’s Seawall Measure

-While reading the Times this morning trying to decide what are lies and what might be the truth, I ran across an article that caught my eye.
-Remember Andy and Little Opie and the piers they would sit on and look into the sunset.
+While reading the Times this morning trying to decide what are the lies and what might be the truth, I ran across an article that caught my eye.
+Remember Andy and Little Opie and the piers they would sit on and look into the sunset?
 Gave a person a warm fuzzy feeling.
 The article this morning does NOT give me that feeling.
 It is a shame that politicians would stoop so low.
 5 councilmen and King County Deputy Executive, Fred Jarrett stood on the waterfront to warn us that a Sandy could happen here.
-Can you just see them standing looking into the sunset like little Opie.
+Can you see them standing looking into the sunset like little Opie.
 Opie was fishing for a sucker from in the water on his little fish hook but these 6 were fishing for suckers a.k.a. voters for all they could.
 I don’t even know what Fred Jarrett does but there must have been something they could be doing rather than going to the seashore during work hours.
 They should have invited Obama.
 He would have got in his little Air Force One and toodled right out here and they could have had a photo shoot for him for sure.

 Senate Joint Resolution No. 8223 (Not Supported)